This may come as a shock to your system. But trust me on this one. Your most valuable asset is not your content. It’s not your expertise.

 Have a look at all the responses.
 You should find a common thread running through them.
 You then create a product that provides a solution to the struggle or the pain!

 #11.
-Email is more effective than Facebook and Twitter
+A targeted email list is more effective than Facebook and Twitter

 According to a survey by McKinsey & Co, email is 40 times more effective at acquiring new customers than Facebook or Twitter!
 In other words, email is a far more effective way to acquire customers than all that tweeting and posting and “liking” you’re doing on social media—nearly 40 times more than Facebook and Twitter combined!
 “If you’re wondering why marketers seem intent on e-mailing you more and more,” McKinsey states, “there’s a simple explanation: it works.”

 #12.
-If you want to Maxmize your potential, you need an email list
+If you want to maxmize your potential, you need a target email list for electronic marketing

 If you’re ambitious as a blogger, author, coach, writer, social media expert, internet marketer or other content marketer.
 If you want to maximize your potential.
 If you want to go all the way.
 If you want to earn a six figure income from your blog.
 Then you need an email list.
 Without an email list, the best you can hope for is few hundred dollars here an there, every now and then maybe form Adsense.
 But with a huge email list that’s fully mobilized and engaged, you can sell your products and services including online courses.
 For example, if your eCourse retails for $199 and you sell 1000 places, that’s easily $199,000.
 Also you can take part in Product Launch Formula (PLF) style launches where you market a product to your list and receive unto 40% commission.
 For instance, earlier this year, I received $800 per referral on a launch over a 2 week period.
 The course retailed for $1999 and affiliates earned 40% commission per referral.